 I've always been a bit on the fence when it comes to the nature/nurture debate.
 You know, how much of our children's traits and behaviours are down to upbringing, and how much we can blame on their dad!
 My first real test, though, came when my son first developed an opinion.
 I had always been very keen for him to sample as many different tastes early on as possible, so that he had the best chance of being open to new tastes as he got older.
 I did exactly the same with my daughter and she ate pretty much anything throughout her childhood.
 I can't tell you how easy I had it (I only realise this now)!
-So, from a young age, he would have a little of what we had; he loved stir fry, and vegetable sticks, anything colourful, really, it was always reassuring to see him eating well.
+So, from a young age, he would have a little of what we had; he loved stir fry, and vegetable sticks, anything colourful, and it was always reassuring to see him eating well.
 Then, it happened.

 Shortly after starting school, he began to reject certain foods, until, at one stage, he would 'only eat' a handful of barely nutritious convenience foods.
 To begin with, I was not concerned.
 I have seen lots of parents go through this situation and handle it in a number of ways, with varying success rates.
 I also spoke to some 'grown ups' I know, who are self confessed fussy eaters, even as adults, and asked if they felt their parents response could have helped them.